 Nearly 1 in 10 disability claims are medically denied benefits for this reason (8.6%).
 If you can still work at your last full-time job, then that’s enough to get your claim denied.
 It doesn’t matter if you’re in pain all day, or need unpaid time off for doctor’s visits.
 Your physical ability to show up and complete your work tasks is all that matters.

 6. Because Your Condition Won’t Stop You From Working 12 Months or Longer

-1 in 20 claims got denied because the the condition wasn’t expected to last at least one year (5%).
+About 21,928 SSD claims got denied because the the condition wasn’t expected to last at least one year (4.3%).
 Some people wrongly think that they can get Social Security disability for short-term impairments.
 Things like pregnancy, knee or hip joint replacement surgery and recovering from a car accident typically don’t qualify for SSD benefits.
 If your condition doesn’t force you to completely stop working a year or longer, you will get denied SSD benefits.

 Other Common Reasons Why SSD Claims Get Denied

 Lastly, there’s an “other” category that covers less-common reasons why disability claims get denied every year.
 In 2019, 20.5% of claims got denied for other reasons, including:

 - Insufficient medical evidence to prove your case